kamilburda/gimp-export-layers/resources/docs/sections/Advanced-Usage.md

 Arguments must be separated by commas.
 Arguments in italic are optional.
 Arguments with slashes indicates a single choice of one of the specified values.
-Invalid arguments result in the field being printed literally.
+Invalid arguments result in the field being inserted literally.

 To escape the square brackets, simply double them (i.e. "\[\[" and "\]\]").